dukhniav/waeyc/_pages/virtual-conference.md

 						<p>Organization Discounts&nbsp;</p>
 							<p>$600 gets all-access for 10-19 staff</p><p> <br></p><p>$900 gets all-access for 20+ staff</p><p><br data-mce-bogus="1"></p><p>note: all attendees must be from the same organization<br></p>
 		<!-- End Test Element -->
 </p><p style="text-align: center;"><strong>Cancellation Policy</strong></p><p>We will not be accepting cancellations.
 If you wish to transfer your registration to another attendee you may do so up until the first day of the conference.
-All sessions will be recorded (minus tours) and will be available to those who purchase the all-access pass for up to one year.</p><p><strong>Continuing Education</strong></p><p>STARS Credit is available to those who register and provide a valid STARS ID number.</p><p>Clock Hours will be available for a minimal fee and can be purchased before the end of the event and is based on the total number of hours in attendance.</p><p>Participants will be required to attend live session streaming to qualify for STARS or Clock Hours</p>
+All sessions will be recorded (minus tours) and will be available to those who purchase the all-access pass for up to one year.</p><p style="text-align: center;"><strong>Continuing Education</strong></p><p>STARS Credit is available to those who register and provide a valid STARS ID number.</p><p>Clock Hours will be available for a minimal fee and can be purchased before the end of the event and is based on the total number of hours in attendance.</p><p>Participants will be required to attend live session streaming to qualify for STARS or Clock Hours</p>
 		      												<h4>The 2019 Call For Proposals is now CLOSED</h4>
 <section
   data-id="96986f1"